tamangmisha07/THeCreative./Week4/Final-Game-Completion-final-build-plan.md

 There should be 5 character selecting option, character name and color are:

-Priksha: pink
+Priksha: pink,
-Pawan: Blue
+Pawan: Blue,
-Misha: Purple
+Misha: Purple,
-Yoshaph: Green
+Yoshaph: Green,
 Krishna: yellow

 There should be unique sound in every character selection.
 Add 3D animation of each character like "free fire "game.